DevOps-projects1/foodfire/README.md

 ### Install the NodeJs latest version or LTS version

     sudo apt install nodejs -y
-    sudo npm i -g n
+    sudo npm i -g n latest
-    sudo n latest

 or sudo n lts if you want to install LTS version

   ### Install the yarn